Pakistani hip-hop: History

 The contemporary hip-hop and rap movement in Pakistan emerged from globalization of American hip hop in the early 1990s.
-Some Pakistani artists began experimenting with rap and hip hop as early as 1993 when Fakhar-e-Alam released his first album Rap Up.
-His single Bhangra Pao is commonly acknowledged as the "first rap song in Pakistan".
+Some Pakistani artists began experimenting with rap and hip hop as early as 1993.
 In particular, the rise in popularity of Eminem in the late 1990s and 50 Cent in the early 2000s influenced many of today's hip hop artists in Pakistan such as Party Wrecker (Mustafa Khan) of the Pashto rap group Fortitude, as well as Qzer (Qasim Naqvi) and DirtJaw.

-The first Pakistani rap song was "Bhangra Rap" (1993) by Yatagaan (Fakhar-e-Alam), which became a major headliner on Pakistani music charts.
+The song "Pani da Bulbula" by classical singer Yaqoob Atif Bulbula, released in 1979 is commonly acknowledged as the first song in Pakistan to feature desi Punjabi rap.
+The singer Fakhar-e-Alam later released the first ever commercial Pakistani rap album Rap Up in 1993 featuring single "Bhangra Pao", a fusion of bhangra and rap music which became a major headliner on Pakistani music charts.
 The hit 1995 song "Billo De Ghar" by Abrar-ul-Haq also featured rapping.

 Hip hop and rap culture in Pakistan during the 1990s and early 2000s were mainly centered around those with a good grasp of English (a socioeconomically privileged group).
 Pakistani hip hop and rap artists at this time were mainly underground English acts and were dismissed by the media and mainstream as "Eminem ki aolad" (Eminem's children) and "yo-bache" (yo-kids).